 Joining the Flock: The Transfer Student Experience

-For Ariel Dailey ’17 and Dallas Kaiser ’18, arriving at St. John Fisher College as transfer students meant finding their niche on campus while learning the ropes of a new college community.
+For Alyssa Whitley ’19, arriving at St. John Fisher College as a transfer student meant finding her niche while learning the ropes of a new college campus.